 4. Go on a Hike in Daintree National Park

-Daintree National Park is my favourite rainforest in Australia.
+Daintree National Park is our favourite rainforest in Australia.
 Located 2 hours north of Cairns, it is the largest continuous area of tropical rainforest in all of Australia.
-The parks offers beautiful walks and a chance to come face to face with some of Australia’s unique birds and other species.
+The park offers beautiful walks and a chance to come face to face with some of Australia’s unique birds and other species.

 5. Surf, Swim and Relax on Australia’s Best Beaches

 Australia is renowned for its beaches.
 It’s home to some of the most beautiful clear waters, softest white sands, and longest stretches of untouched beaches in the world.
 With over 11,000 beaches along nearly 37,000 kms of Australian coastline, the bigger question remains: What is Australia’s Best Beach?

 A coastal drive from Sydney to Brisbane (or the reverse) is one of the most popular and sought-after road trips in Australia.
 This self-drive itinerary is a famous journey spanning 1000kms along the Legendary Pacific Coast.
 The scenic drive takes you on an adventure through lush national parks, stunning beaches, rolling green hills of the hinterland, and small yet vibrant off the beaten track towns full of charisma and authentic Australian culture.
 It was our favourite trip along the East Coast!

 7. Go Wine Tasting in South Australia’s Wine Regions

 Travel to Adelaide, the capital of South Australia, your getaway to Australia’s world famous wine regions.
 There are over 200 cellar doors located within an hour drive from Adelaide.
 They are perfectly grouped and are easy to explore.
 You can choose to visit the Barossa Valley, Adelaide Hills, Clare Valley, and many other wine regions in the area.